cervenkam/fjp/README.md

 Minimalistic compiler from extended PL/0 to unreal mode x86 instructions

 ## Prerequisities
+It is designed to be run on Linux OS.
+If you are interested in another OS, you will need to rewrite building script (`build.sh`) and execution script (`run.sh`) to make it work.
 ### Execution only
 * JRE 1.8+
 * qemu-system-i386 (highly recommended)